taomaree/ngx_http_reqstat_module/README.md

 # ngx_http_reqstat_module
-This is compatible with nginx from tengine http_reqstat_module, You can refer to [tengine document](http://tengine.taobao.org/document_cn/http_reqstat_cn.html) or config as the following:
+This is compatible with nginx from tengine http_reqstat_module.
+You can refer to [tengine document](http://tengine.taobao.org/document_cn/http_reqstat_cn.html) or config as the following:

 ````